Updated on August 2023 by Sharon Lewis.

-For example, if you do not have strong computing skills then algorithmic trading is not for you.
-If you do have a strong analytical brain, then event-driven trading may be a good choice for you.
+For example, if you do not have strong computing skills, then algorithmic trading is not for you.
+If you do have a strong analytical brain, then news trading may be a viable choice for you.
 If looking at charts to make decisions comes naturally to you, then perhaps swing or position trading, even day trading, would be a good fit for you.

-How much time can you give to trading?
-If you cannot follow markets closely throughout the day, then you cannot be a day trader.
+Time required: If you cannot follow markets closely throughout the day, then you cannot be a day trader.
 If you can give limited time each day to analyse markets and place orders, then maybe position or swing trading is a good fit.

 What “feels” right: Try out different trading strategies using a demo account, to determine which approach suits you and what strategy is profitable.

 If you’re unsure of how to get started with these different trading strategies or want to test a new strategy, you can do so on a demo account with zero risk to your capital.

 Demo accounts are a great way to try new strategies in live market conditions and see what their outcomes could have been without risking actual capital.
 You can also practice on a demo account until you gain confidence in your ability to successfully trade your capital in real market conditions.

 Want to get straight to trading?
 Open a live Hantec Markets account in minutes and start trading!

 Also, read about avoiding common mistakes that retail traders make and get nine tips for new Forex traders and how to build a successful trading plan.